kettanaito/kettanaito.com/src/pages/posts/serverless-api-mocking-with-service-workers.md

 keywords: api, mocking, service worker, msw, mock service worker, serverless
 ---

 Following Agile methodologies often means developing in parallel.
 While it has its benefits, it's certainly hard to assume details about an API that doesn't exist yet.
+One of the ways to cope with this issue is to take advantage of API mocking.
+Today I would like to show you how front-end developers can improve their mocks using modern browser API.

+_API mocking_ — [definition].

 And the closer your mock is to the actual implementation, the faster it will be to adopt it.

-Today I would like to drop some light onto modern technique of API mocking.

 ---

-## Pain points
+## Traditional mocking

-Let me address what aches me when doing API mocking.
+...

+### Disadvantages

-1. **Spawning a server.** All the current tools rely on spawning a dedicated mocking server, which you need to maintain.
-Obviously, you use packages to establish a server, and those package dependencies bring extra complexity to mocking.
+1. **Spawning a server.** All the current tools rely on spawning a dedicated mocking server, which you need to run and maintain.
+Obviously, you use packages to establish a server, and those dependencies bring extra complexity to mocking.
 1. **Resource replacement.** It's common to conditionally compose request urls so that your application requests data from a mocking server during development.
 This serves close to nothing in the future adoption of a real API, as you are effectively **communicating with another server, instead of mocking a non-existing one.**

 ---

-## Using Service Workers
+## Service Workers

-Service Worker is [...]
+_Service Worker_ is [...]

 ### How can Service Worker help in API mocking?

+One of the main lifecycle methods of a Service Worker is the `fetch` event.
+It processes all the outgoing requests from a page, and decides whether to resolve them, or return responses from cache.
+What if we made it match requests through our mocking routes, and resolve with mock definitions instead of cache..?

 ---